galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 > ### Tasks
 >
-> 1. View the plugin demonstration in action?
-Rotate the molecule and change its style?
+> 1. View the plugin in action, rotate the molecule and change its style.
 >
 > 2. Can you find the minified plugin code file we will need to download?
 >